 Whether he was right or not (and, in technical terms at least, he was), he clearly felt this way.

-Life after Steve Jobs’ death
+Apple after Steve Jobs’ death

 All of which goes some way to saying why it was so heartening that Jobs’ death received so much attention.
 He wasn’t the richest technology CEO to die.
 But the reaction showed that his life — faults and all — meant a lot to a great number of people.
-Jobs had helped create products that people cared about, and in turn they cared about him.
+Jobs helped create products people cared about, and in turn they cared about him.

-But it’s still the same company Jobs imbued with a strong vision back in the 1980s (and arguably the late ’70s).
+But it’s the same company Jobs imbued with a strong vision back in the 1980s (and arguably the late ’70s).
 And, hey, the product lines he set in motion continue to be extremely profitable — as do the movies made by Pixar, which Jobs helped bring to prominence.

 Memories of Steve Jobs

 What are your resounding memories of Steve Jobs?
-Where were you when you heard he had passed away?
+Where were you when you heard he passed away?
 What was his single biggest achievement, in your view?
 Leave your comments below.